manulera/genestorian_data_refinement/readme.md

 3. Allele name (if we are lucky we find it in the `genotype` column in `data/strains.tsv`)
 4. Description (some info about the allele sequence).
 For now we won't use it.
 5. Expression (expression level in the experiment.
 In general reflects a change in the promoter.).
 For now we won't use it.

+## Running the Pipeline

+### Read the excel file

+Each lab has a `format.py` to pre-process the data before converting into a tsv file.

+1. `strains.tsv` file has genotype and strain_id column.
+2. Import the function `excel_to_tsv(excel_file, read_cols, tsv_file)` from `genestorian_module` to convert the excel file to tsv.
+The arguments passed to the function are path of excel file, columns to be read i.e [column to be used as strain id, genotype] and 'strains.tsv'
+3. Some excel file require pre-processing before converting them to tsv.
+Excel file should have strain_id and genotype column.

+### Build nltk tags

+In `genestorian_module/genestorian_module/` directory run `python fourth_version_pipeline ../../Lab_strains/lab_name/strains.tsv` to generate nltk tags and patterns in respective lab directory.